Coendou sp. Prehensile-tailed Porcupine // Erethizon dorsata—American Porcupine

 Synonyms.
 Erethizon epixanthum.

+This large rodent is common today in our region.
+Although generally thought of as a woodland and forest creature, there are a number of records from creosotebush desert.
 In most of the literature until very recently, the specific portion of the species name was given as "dorsatum".

 The cheekteeth of E. dorsata are rooted and the occlusal surfaces unique (Figs. 1 and 2).
 The only other Pleistocene rodent of our region possibly confusable with the porcupine is Castor canadensis (American Beaver), which has unrooted cheekteeth with complex occlusal surfaces that are quite different in detail from those of Erethizon.
 In suitable material, the very small infraorbital foramen of the beaver clearly separates it.
 Another notable difference is that the angular process of the porcupine is strongly inflected, unlike that of the beaver (Fig. 2).